hvnsweeting/kapacitor/alert/DESIGN.md

 There are two ways to setup handlers for your alerts in Kapacitor.
 The first method is designed to be quick and easy to configure.
-The second method take a bit more setup but provides more control over the handlers.
+The second method takes a bit more setup but provides more control over the handlers.

 ### Direct Handlers